kellykchan/Project1-CommunityBoard/README.md

 GIF created with Adobe Express

 ## Video Walkthrough
-Desktop View:
+**Desktop View:**

 <img src='Desktop.png' title='Desktop View' width='' alt='Desktop View' />

-Tablet View:
+**Tablet View:**

 <img src='Tablet.png' title='Tablet View' width='' alt='Tablet View' />

-Mobile View:
+**Mobile View:**

 <img src='Moblie.png' title='Mobile View' width='' alt='Mobile View' />

 ## Notes

 One of the trickier parts was getting the images to look clean and consistent.
 Since they all had different shapes and sizes, the cards looked kind of messy at first.
-I ended up using object-fit: cover and setting a fixed height on the images so they would all line up nicely.
+I ended up using 'object-fit: cover' and setting a fixed height on the images so they would all line up nicely.
 That made everything feel a lot more balanced and helped the layout look more put together.

 ## License